isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2275.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Netpluz Managed Firewall  -  Sophos XGS - Sophos XGS 3100 Sophos Standard Protection - 12 Months
+6000

 ### Support Level
+Up to Additional criteria:
-Up to Generic for SMEs <br>
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Unified Threat Management
+Company Name: DST Advertising (Singapore) Pte Ltd
+Web URL: DSTadvertising.com
+Contact Hotline: 8668 5292
+Contact Email: Sales@dstadvertising.com

 ### Contact Information
-7774
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.